kaijxc/TT2B/README.md

 ### Click Fairies
 This setting will have the bot actively look for fairies.
 ### Click Flash Zip
 This setting will chase after the flash zip when facing a boss titan.
-Currently there is an issue where when the flash zip finds itself behind your equipment stack you will inadvertantly ding the stack.
-Will work on this later.
 ### Clan Quest Rounds
 This setting will determine how many attacks you do per clan quest.
 Entering 0 will disable clan quests completely.
 Inputs greater than 1 will force multiple attacks with a six hour cooldown.
 Meaning if you set this at 3 you will burn 30 diamonds, after which for the next 6 hours you will only attack once every time a fight triggers.
 The timer for this is stored outside of the script so if you would like to clear the last time you spent diamonds manually delete ```clanquest.txt``` from the TT2 folder.
 ### Tap Attack